Embrun, Ontario: Business Park

 The Embrun Business Park is located in the extreme western part of Embrun, west of the Chantal Development.
 The area is home to nearly all of the town's major businesses.
-In this area is the Place d'Embrun Shopping Centre as well as some of the town's chain restaurants (e.g., Tim Hortons and Dairy Queen) and large businesses such as renovators, grocery stores and automobile garages.
+In this area is the Place d'Embrun Shopping Centre as well as some of the town's chain restaurants and large businesses such as renovators, grocery stores and automobile garages.
 However, this part of Embrun lacks small businesses.
 Most of the small businesses are in other parts of Embrun.

 This part of Embrun, however, has almost no permanent residents due to the fact that it is almost exclusively commercial.
 There are a few people living on Notre-Dame Street in this area, however, these people are counted as part of the Chantal Development in population counts.
 The area is paved with many asphalt service roads crisscrossing the area.

 Industrial Park

 Embrun also has an Industrial Park.
 Despite the name, the Industrial Park doesn't really have any industry, just semi-industrial commerce such as warehouses.
 The Ontario Provincial Police Station is also located here.
 The Industrial Park is located just to the north of the Embrun Business Park.

 The Industrial Park is one of the westernmost areas of Embrun.
 It has three streets: Industrial Street, New York Central Avenue, and Bay Street.

 As a result of municipal zoning regulation reform undertaken in 2010, the Industrial Park technically no longer exists, as the old commercial & industrial zones were replaced with a new "Business Park" designation.
 Nonetheless, the two areas are distinct in the types of enterprises operating in them.